hdominguez-stratio/bdt/README.md

     mvn clean verify -Dtest=valuetest
 ```

-To use this variable, we have tu define it in scenario with sintax `${variableName}`.
+To use this variable, we have to define it in scenario with sintax `${variableName}`.
 Example:

 ```
     Scenario: Dummy scenario